jmiramont/benchmarks_eusipco2023/README.md

 poetry install -E matlab_tools
 ```

-We now can see how to benchmark a method implemented in Matlab by slightly modifying the instructions given before to create the file that represents your method.
+We now can see how to benchmark a method implemented in Matlab.
 A template file is given [here](./new_method_example/method_new_basic_template_matlab.py) for interested users.
-Let us highlight the main differences in this template.

-First, in the first section of the file, you must import the class ```MatlabInterface```, which will simply act as an interface between python and a Matlab session where your method will be run:
+In the first section of the file, the class ```MatlabInterface``` is imported, which will simply act as an interface between Python and a Matlab session where your method will be run:

 ```python